 You have the liberty whichever closet you want to start cleaning out; you can either declutter it or just clean it physically.
-Kitchen closets are a good start to clean out, check the expiration dates of the foods you have then use up the ones that are close to expiring and while you are at it, you can get rid of the old condiments, herbs and spices, and other food products that you think are not safe to eat up anymore.
-To physically clean your cabinets, you can start off by wiping the insides of the cabinets clean making it squeaky clean and good as new.
+Kitchen closets are a good start to clean out, check the expiration dates of the foods you have then use up the ones that are close to expiring, and while you are at it, you can get rid of the old condiments, herbs, and spices, and other food products that you think are not safe to eat up anymore.
+To physically clean your cabinets, you can start off by wiping the insides of the cabinets clean making them squeaky clean and good as new.
 Then, you can start putting aside the dishes, pans, or other kitchen equipment that you don’t see yourself using anymore in the future next.
 Let others use it and donate it when we’re free to go out again after the pandemic.

 Then move on to other closets and storage pantries in your home.
-It would also be good that while you are clearing out unused stuff in your house to start assembling your own emergency kit with these equipment that you will probably find while cleaning out: flashlight, batteries, water, first-aid items, and non-perishable food products.
+It would also be good that while you are clearing out unused stuff in your house to start assembling your own emergency kit with this equipment that you will probably find while cleaning out: flashlight, batteries, water, first-aid items, and non-perishable food products.
 By doing this, you are both organized and one step closer to emergency preparedness.

 Organize Your Digital Photos